X

 for

-Burroughs, one of his clients had been a Dr. Adams in Dallas.
+Burroughs, one of Frank's clients had been a Dr. Adams in Dallas.

 In